SpekkioKilwala/css-exercises/grid/03-grid-layout-3/README.md

 ![desired outcome stretched](./desired-outcome-stretched.png)

 ### Self Check
-- The container element has two columns
-- The container's second column is 4 times larger than the first column
-- The container element has a gap of 4px
-- The header element has two columns
-- The `ul` inside the menu element contains another grid
+o The container element has two columns o The container's second column is 4 times larger than the first column o The container element has a gap of 4px o The header element has two columns o The `ul` inside the menu element contains another grid
 - The `ul` inside the nav element contains another grid
 - The sidebar element has a gap of 50px
 - The text elements in the sidebar are centered with grid